pettiboy/better-wallet/README.md

 7. Signed transaction displayed as QR code
 8. Hot wallet scans, broadcasts to network

+## 💰 PayPal USD (PYUSD) Integration

+Better Wallet supports **PayPal USD (PYUSD)**, a dollar-backed stablecoin that gives you the feeling of storing actual US dollars in your wallet:

+### Why PYUSD?

+- **1:1 USD Peg**: Each PYUSD token equals $1 USD
+- **Stable Value**: Unlike volatile cryptocurrencies, your balance stays stable
+- **Dollar Experience**: See your balance in PYUSD and know exactly how many dollars you have
+- **PayPal Backed**: Issued and backed by PayPal, a trusted financial institution
+- **Fast Transfers**: Send "dollars" anywhere in the world instantly via blockchain

+### Using PYUSD

+1. View your PYUSD balance alongside ETH on the home screen
+2. Send PYUSD to any Ethereum address
+3. Receive PYUSD just like ETH (same wallet address)
+4. Track PYUSD transactions with Blockscout

+**Sepolia Testnet Contract**: `0xcac524bca292aaade2df8a05cc58f0a65b1b3bb9`

+## 🔍 Blockscout Transaction Tracking

+Better Wallet integrates with **Blockscout** to provide real-time transaction monitoring:

+### Features

+- **Visual Notifications**: Toast popups when transactions are broadcasted
+- **Live Tracking**: Watch your transaction progress in real-time
+- **Block Explorer**: Direct links to Blockscout for transaction details
+- **Status Updates**: See confirmations as they happen
+- **Transaction History**: View complete transaction details on Blockscout

+### How It Works

+1. When you broadcast a transaction, a notification popup appears
+2. Click the notification to open Blockscout transaction page
+3. Watch real-time updates as your transaction gets confirmed
+4. View all transaction details (gas used, block number, etc.)

+Blockscout provides transparent, open-source blockchain exploration without relying on centralized services.

 ## 🌐 Network Support

 **Currently Supported:**